|

 study of performance anxiety.
 The results were interesting, but didn't

 really help me much.
 What did help was jumping out of an airplane.
+Several years ago, I took a quick course on parachuting, then went up

 and jumped out of a plane twice in one day.
 It was the most exciting thing

+I've ever done in my life.
+And I'll never do it again.
 What I learned from jumping was how to control fear.
 Fear is with you

 the entire time: it sits next to you on the plane the whole way up.
 It